 “The defining feature of American war narratives is that they are a ‘man’s story’ from which women are generally excluded,” argues Susan Jeffords in her study of gender and the Vietnam War.
 Indeed, traditionally and up to today, in popular media representations of national struggles, such as war, espionage, action and disaster films and TV shows, men are depicted as fighting at the front, defending women and the nation.
 Rebecca Bell-Metereau has shown how “clear patterns appear in the roles women have played in some of the most popular box-office films from before and after 9/11.”
 Part of the patriotic wave immediately following the 9/11 attacks, Bell-Metereau argues, films like Pearl Harbor (Michael Bay, USA, 2001) and Sum of All Fears (Phil Alden Robinson, 2002) (146) cast women as nurses or doctors who wait out the fight and then serve as the sexual prizes for the survivors.
 In World Trade Center (Oliver Stone, USA, 2006), the first film dealing directly with 9/11, fire fighters are caught in the aftermath, while their clueless wives wait at home.
 When women do take an active part in the struggle against terror, their role is secondary to that of the man leading the battle.
 This can be seen, for example, in the TV series 24 (FOX, 2001-2010), in which Jack Bauer (Kiefer Sutherland) fights against various terror threats, defending his spouse, his daughter, and his granddaughter, among others.

-Yet, a decade after 9/11 – a period that saw violent actions by both terrorists and western governments – while male heroes continue to be more common in popular representations, quite a few active, resourceful, and successful women have appeared in leading roles in films and TV dramas dealing with terrorism.
+Yet, a decade after 9/11 – a period that saw violent actions by both terrorists and western governments – while male heroes continue to be at the forefront of battles in popular representations, quite a few active, resourceful, and successful women have appeared in leading roles in films and TV dramas dealing with terrorism.
 In TV series such as Covert Affairs (USA, 2010-2015), Homeland (Showtime, 2011-today), Scandal (ABC, 2012-2018), The Blacklist (NBC, 2013-today), and Quantico (ABC, 2015-2018) the lead character is a woman fighting against terrorism and protecting others.
 In films as well, women are represented at the forefront of the battle, for example, in Rendition (Gavin Hood, 2007) and Eye in the Sky (Gavin Hood, 2015), in which Meryl Streep and Helen Mirren respectively portray the commanding officers.
 In the film Zero Dark Thirty (Kathryn Bigelow, 2012) a female CIA analyst brings a painful national chapter to a close with the long-awaited location and killing of Osama bin Laden.

 Why, a decade after 9/11, were women characters given such precedence in representations of the struggle against terror, which they did not enjoyed in the past?
 I suggest that this reversal of gender roles should be understood in the context of terrorism and counter-terrorism and the unprecedented challenges they entail.